AndyMc3000/ci-ms2-party-chef/README.md

 The Strategy Plane is, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."

-Please see below details of 'Client Stories' to detail the requirements of the MAXFIT business owners, and 'User Stories' which highlight the requiremnts of end users of the MAXFIT website.
+Please see below details of the 'Client Stories' to detail the requirements of the Pary Chef business owner, and the 'User Stories' which highlight the requiremnts of end users of the Party Chef website.

 #### Client Stories ####
-> - [x] “The main goal of the website is to attract new customers, and provide value to existing customers in the information is provides.”
+> - [x] “The main goal of the website is to attract new business, and provide value to visitors in the information is provides.”
-> - [x] “The website must show and promote the quality of the facilities at MAXFIT.”
+> - [x] “The website must show and promote the service which Party Chef provides.”
-> - [x] “The website must detail Membership costs and features (Gold & Silver Passes, each with 3-month, 6-month, 12-month, student/senior pricing).”
+> - [x] “The website must detail the various menu's on offer, and the cost of items each menu.”
-> - [x] “The website must allow people to easily contact MAXFIT to arrange a free fitness consultation.”
+> - [x] “The website must allow people to easily contact Party Chef to arrange a perty planning consultation.”
-> - [x] “The website must promote details about MAXFIT’s 1-month free trial membership offer.”
-> - [x] “The website must promote MAXFIT’s Personal Training services.”
+> - [x] “The website must allow users to create their own menu from the items available in order to get an idea of food/drinks costs for thier party.”
+> - [x] “The website must allow users to send a copy of thier personal menu to email.
+A copy of this should also be sent to the business owner.”
+> - [x] “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
+The quote request information should be sent by email to the business owner.
+A copy of the request should also be sent to the user.”
-> - [x] “The website must detail the classes MAXFIT currently offer and highlight their costs and schedule/frequency.”
+> - [x] “The website must allow users to find contact details for their local office using an interactive Google Map (called a 'kitchen' on the website).”
-> - [x] “The website must visually appeal to potential customers from all walks of life.
-MAXFIT is not just a ‘hard-core workout’ gym, it is an fitness and wellness centre too.
-MAXFIT’s range of services appeal to customers of all age groups, male and female.”
-> - [x] “The website must promote the fact that MAXFIT offers 24-hour access.”
+> - [x] “The website must promote Party Chef's social media channels.”
-> - [x] “The website must promote MAXFIT’s social media channels”
+> - [x] “The website must show photos of previous events.”
-> - [x] “The website must show some testimonial quotes”
+> - [x] “The website must show some customer testimonial quotes.”
-> - [x] “There must be a system in place to track website usage statistics and end user interactions.
-All MAXFIT owned internet-connected computers, routers, or devices should be automatically excluded from website statistics/reports.”
 > - [x] “The website must be mobile-friendly.”

 #### User Stories ####
-> - [x] “I want to see what kind of facilities MAXFIT have.”
+> - [x] “I want to see what kind of services Party Chef offers”
-> - [x] “I want to find about the different classes MAXFIT run.”
-> - [x] “I want to find out when certain classes are on at.”
-> - [x] “I want to be able to see where MAXFIT is located.”
+> - [x] “I want to see what kind of Menu's Party Chef offer.”
-> - [x] “I am interested in a membership and want talk to someone about what is best for me.”
+> - [x] “I want to find out where they are located, and which is the closest office to me.”
-> - [x] “I am interested in a membership and want to understand what the costs are.”
+> - [x] “I want to see photo's of the dishes in Party Chef menu's.”
-> - [x] “I want to find out a little bit about the people who work at MAXFIT.”
+> - [x] “I want to see photo's of previous events services by Party Chef.”
-> - [x] “I want to see what other people say about MAXFIT”.
+> - [x] “I want to be able to see pricing for menu items.”
+> - [x] “I want to be able to create my own menu from the menu's of items offerred.
+And I wnat to be able to email a copy of my menu to myself.”
+> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef in order to confirm their availability to service my event, and to get a quote inclusive of all costs”.
-> - [x] “I want to find the MAXFIT social media channels.”
+> - [x] “I want to find the Party Chef social media channels.”

 #### 2. The Scope Plane ####